 Secondly, it’s usually affected by the personality of individuals responsible for creating the marketing content.
 That’s because they are likely to outshine the personality of the company’s brand.

 Also, there’s usually a general lack of efficiency and checks against your brand.
 If that happens, especially in large companies, it leads to an incongruous feel to their marketing content.
+This consistency is important across all channels, and should be one part of your cohesive marketing strategy.

 Being on brand is essential.
 There are many benefits your company can reap.
 Let’s jump into these benefits: